hyphaene-forks/next-apollo-demo/README.md

 - [x] Dockerize the server and client app and use docker-compose so that we can run the app locally using docker-compose.
 - [x] Deploy your App on Heroku.
 And send us a link to the app.
+- [x] Install cypress and create a working test.
 - [ ] Write cypress end to end test for the page you created.